Syntax Document

 import co.mutex as m

-// Create a mutex
+// create mutex

 var mu = m.mutex_t{}

-// Lock
+// lock

 mu.lock()

-// Critical section code
+// critical section code

 // ...

-// Unlock
+// unlock

 mu.unlock()